 - Intrusion Prevention System (IPS)

-For many small to medium businesses these features are incorporated into appliances or other platforms, Microsoft Office365 can be leveraged to provide your organization with both Email Filtering and DLP, your Unified Threat Management (UTM) Firewall can also be leveraged to provide IDS, IPS, and Content Filtering.
+For many small to medium businesses these features are incorporated into appliances or other platforms, Microsoft Office365 can be leveraged to provide your organization with both Email Filtering and DLP.
+Your Unified Threat Management (UTM) Firewall can also be leveraged to provide IDS, IPS, and Content Filtering.
 While these technologies can help prevent perimeter threats, they rarely have any impact on the inside of your network, so what tools can Small to medium businesses use to protect their sensitive data within the confines of their local network?
 Are any of the equipment or systems that are already in place be leveraged to provide this functionality?

 Often “The Network” is seen as an abstract ethereal being (after all, it’s often represented as a cloud on network diagrams) however “The Network” is no more abstract than “The Office”.
 You likely already track visitors, have secure areas, not all employees are permitted, and may even use RFID badges for access.
 If so, you are effectively segmenting your office.
+Now, let's discuss how to implement network security further using segmentation.

 At a high level, your network can be segmented by data classification (restricting access based on a need to know) or by role/function (restricting access based on the device, person, or organizational unit).
 For many small to medium businesses, it can be burdensome to classify all data residing on the network because frankly, it can be difficult to simply identify all of your data (for example: do you know what kind of data is stored on each employee’s workstations?).
 Because of this, I’ll focus on attempting to segment a typical small to medium business network based on role, the challenges and intricacies of data classification warrant another series of articles and is a prerequisite to segment your network by classification.